Report noise issues to the environmental health department of your local authority.

 If your neighbour is making a noise that is causing you distress we would strongly recommend you DO NOT RETALIATE.
 If you get into a tit-for-tat situation (eg. they play loud music at 2am, so the next night you hoover at 5am, so then the next day they start banging on the walls, etc.) it can quickly get out of control.

 You will also find it much harder to get help from the authorities and an end to the problem because there is fault on both sides.

 When a problem with a neighbour starts, take note (using some form of diary sheet) of the date and time of the noise.
 Include a description of what the noise is, how long it lasts and how it made you feel.
 This will help build up evidence for your case.

 Neighbour disputes are often one person's word against another so it can be hard to prove.
 Speak to other residents to see if there are other people who can support your version of what is happening.
 You may need an independent witness to confirm that the noise is happening and that it is unreasonable.
 See our Tips for Getting Evidence page for more assistance on this.

 Another area where you may struggle to see proper action taken is if the perpetrator of anti-social behaviour is a vulnerable adult.
-This is most commonly for people with mental health problems, learning difficulties or elderly.
+This is most common for people with mental health problems, learning difficulties or older people.
 Agencies can be over-cautious about getting involved.
-A Community Trigger may end up being the most effective way to get the Mental Health Department involved so don't be scared to use it.
+A Community Trigger may end up being the most effective way to get the mental health department involved so don't be scared to use it.

 Focus on the issue rather than the person.
 The aim should be to STOP the anti-social behaviour, not make someone homeless through eviction.
-Both Injunctions and Community Protection Notices can be very specific in what behaviour they prohibit (and in the case of Injunctions require such as attendance on drug/alcohol rehab).
+Both Injunctions and Community Protection Notices can be very specific in what behaviour they prohibit (and in the case of injunctions make requirements such as attendance at drug/alcohol rehab).